Tuesday, October 23, 2012

 The asterisks (*) mean that what follows is a footnote, amplifying on a corresponding place in the text:

 Below I have added in brackets English-language keywords or synonyms that have appeared in various sources, from English translations of the keywords and the lists made up by his followers.
 If I add nothing, it is because they are all the same as what I put.
-For reference, these are:
+Etteilla in the 3rd Cahier did not offer special reversed meanings for the first 21 cards and the Fool.
+These came later, on the cards published in 1789 and the work of his followers.
+For reference, my sources for the material in brackets are indicated by letters, as follows:

 S = Stockman’s translation of the Etteilla-based word lists in Papus’s Tarot Divinatoire.
 They come from a student of Etteilla's, D'Odoucet, Science des Signes, vol 2 (online at https://archive.org/details/b22018529_0002/page/n6/mode/2up.
 For the trumps there is one keyword and then a word-list for both upright and reversed meanings, of which I only give the first, unless D'Odoucet himself has an explicit keyword that is different, as indicated by the abbreviation DOD.
-For the courts, Stockman has a keyword on top and also some words along the right side of Papus's cards; the latter have no basis in the 3rd Cahier and are not included here.
+For the courts, Stockman has a keyword on top and also some words along the right side of Papus's cards; the latter have no basis in Etteilla or his immediate followers and are not included here.

 R = Revak’s translation of Papus's word-lists, at http://www.villarevak.org/td/td_1.htm